 This habit, which we all have, transfers the germs and bacteria that you have on your hands to the facial skin ... you are left to imagine the sequel.
 Consider cleaning regularly your cell phone screen, accumulating more germs than you can imagine.

 Exfoliating the skin with hard brushes, pellet or ball exfoliators or a horsehair glove are prehistoric methods that can irritate and injure the skin.
 Instead, use a salicylic acid scrub or a washcloth to massage gently.

 4. Reduce the number of scented products you use on your skin.

-Fragrances in cosmetics will be the subject of an upcoming article, but remember that perfumes and essential oils are irritants, in addition to being the most common cause of contact allergies to cosmetics.
-In order to preserve the skin, it is better to avoid them or at least reduce their use.
+The fragrances in cosmetics will be the subject of an upcoming article, but remember that perfumes and essential oils are irritants, in addition to being the most common cause of contact allergies to cosmetics.
+To preserve the skin, it is better to avoid them or at least reduce their use.

 5. Stop smoking.

-For the health of your skin, but also that of your body,stop smoking.
-In addition to the risk of pulmonary, heart, buccal, etc., this harmful habit can lead to tissue necrosis, as well as the reduction of the elastic fibers of the skin.
+For the health of your skin, but also that of your body, stop smoking.
+In addition to the risks of lung, heart, buccal, etc. diseases, this harmful habit can lead to necrosis of the tissues, as well as the decrease of the elastic fibers of the skin.
 Result: dull complexion, early wrinkles, premature aging.
-There are several methods to help you; make you the most beautiful gifts for this new year and stop.
+There are several methods to help you; make the most beautiful gifts for this new year and stop.

 To keep or add